-Any indirect costs charged must be consistent with the conditions of this Agreement.
-All costs charged as part of this agreement must be consistent with 2 CFR 200 and "Cost Principles and Procedures for Non-Profit Organizations as required by OMB Circular A-122."
-Participant acknowledges budget, detailed in Exhibit E, is to be reviewed for compliance and approved by the manager of HCD before Participant can begin submitting requests for funds under this Agreement.
+The budget sheets for the Program are attached hereto as Exhibit F. Any indirect costs charged must be consistent with the conditions of this agreement and of Indirect Cost requirements.
+All costs charged as part of this agreement must be consistent with 2 CFR 200 and "Cost Principles and Procedures for Non-Profit Organizations as required by OMB Circular A- 122."
+Participant shall meet the deliverables, outcomes, performance indicators and expend funds obtained pursuant to this Agreement.
+Participant agrees to provide budget in line item manner, fully describing eligible costs associated with the provision of program benefits.
+Participant acknowledges budget must be reviewed for compliance and approved by the manager of HCD before Participant can begin submitting reimbursement requests under this Agreement.